 The ICO said that this case was dealt with, “under the provisions and maximum penalties of the Data Protection Act 1998.”

 Compensation for victims of the IICSA data breach

 Since the news of the breach came out we have been advising victims of the IICSA data breach.

 Anyone who would like to speak to us confidentially about their rights for justice – on a no obligation basis – please contact the team.

 IMPORTANT: advice on this page is intended to be up-to-date for the 'first published date'.

 Fill out our quick call back form below and we'll contact you when you're ready to talk to us.

 All fields marked with an * are required.

-First published by Matthew on September 03, 2018
+First published by Author on September 03, 2018

 Posted in the following categories: Data Employee Data Breach ICO and tagged with compensation | data breach | email leaks | employee breaches | personal data